GoogleCloudPlatform/cloud-foundation-fabric/infrastructure/hub-and-spoke-peering/README.md

 ## Operational considerations

-A single pre-existing project is used in this example to keep variables and complexity to a minimum, in a real world scenarios each spoke would probably use a separate project.
+A single pre-existing project is used in this example to keep variables and complexity to a minimum, in a real world scenario each spoke would use a separate project (and Shared VPC).

+A few APIs need to be enabled in the project, if `apply` fails due to a service not being enabled just click on the link in the errr message to enable it for the project then resume `apply`.

 The VPN used to connect the GKE masters VPC does not account for HA, upgrading to use HA VPN is reasonably simple by using the relevant [module](../../modules/net-vpn-ha).